 Teri was born and raised in SE Washington State.
 She received her BA in Education from Eastern Washington University, and her M.Ed. from Heritage University.
 Throughout her 20+ years of teaching, Teri was involved in the teacher’s union and was eventually elected President of the local, where she served for 5 years.
 Teri served as the Chair of the Fourth Congressional District Democrats and was an Obama delegate to the National Convention in 2012.
 Teri and her husband live in Salem, where she currently is a Field Representative for the Oregon School Employees Association.
 They have two grandchildren who attend OSD.

 In 2014, FOSD created an Advisory Council of 13 members to lend support and advice to the Board of Directors.
 Members of the Advisory Council make the following commitments:

 - Lend their names to and endorse the work of FOSD

 - Lend their expertise to advise FOSD when needed

 - Participate in projects, events and activities according to their interests and abilities

-- Receive FOSD’s annual report and provide advice, guidance and suggestions for the good of the organization
+- Receive FOSD’s annual and quarterly reports and provide advice, guidance and suggestions for the good of the organization

-The FOSD Advisory Council held its first joint meeting with the Board of Directors on April 17, 2014 and most recently met on April 24, 2015.
+The FOSD Advisory Council held its first joint meeting with the Board of Directors on April 17, 2014 and generally has one face-to-face meeting a year.
 If you are interested in joining the Advisory Council, please contact FOSD.

 Retired Portland-Area Businessman

-A faculty member at Western Oregon University in the Division of Special Education since 1993, where she coordinates and teaches in the undergraduate ASL/English Interpreting program and the Master of Arts in Interpreting Studies program.
+Faculty member at Western Oregon University in the undergraduate ASL/English Interpreting Program and Master of Arts in Interpreting Studies

 Retired head of psychological services and testing at OSD